American Revolution Ancestors

-Submitted to the Sons of the American Revolution in April 2017
+(First Seven Submitted to the Sons of the American Revolution in April 2017)

-Download Adobe Acrobat File - Biographies of American Revolution Ancestors
+Download Adobe Acrobat PDF - American Revolution Ancestors of Curtis L. Older

 1. John Kerr/Carr probably was born about 1745 and is thought to be of Irish or Scotch descent.
 John married Mary Dougherty on 16 September 1765 in Cumberland County, Pennsylvania.
 Mary was a daughter of John and Lilly Dougherty of Peter's Township, now Franklin, County, Pennsylvania.
 Mary Dougherty was born about 1747 in Peters Township, Cumberland County, Pennsylvania.